faircloth-lab/phyluce/docs/tutorial-four.rst

     Screened 48350 sequences from anoGla1-to-triCas1-MAPPING.bam.sort.merge.bed.
 Filtered 13226 with > 25.0% masked bases or > 0 N-bases or < 80 length.
 Kept 35124.
     Screened 21390 sequences from denPon1-to-triCas1-MAPPING.bam.sort.merge.bed.
 Filtered 3008 with > 25.0% masked bases or > 0 N-bases or < 80 length.
 Kept 18382.
     Screened 33144 sequences from lepDec1-to-triCas1-MAPPING.bam.sort.merge.bed.
 Filtered 6585 with > 25.0% masked bases or > 0 N-bases or < 80 length.
 Kept 26559.
-    Screened 9637 sequences from menMol1-to-triCas1-MAPPING.bam.sort.merge.bed.
-Filtered 4379 with > 25.0% masked bases or > 0 N-bases or < 80 length.
-Kept 5258.
     Screened 25188 sequences from ontTau1-to-triCas1-MAPPING.bam.sort.merge.bed.
 Filtered 6505 with > 25.0% masked bases or > 0 N-bases or < 80 length.
 Kept 18683.

 When this finishes, your directory structure should look like: